hassio-addons/addon-nut/nut/DOCS.md

 Allows setting the DEADTIME value in upsmon.conf to adjust the stale time for the monitor process, should not be changed for the majority of users.

+### Option: `upsmon_pollfreq`

+Allows setting the POLLFREQ value in upsmon.conf to adjust poll frequency for the monitor process.
+By default, upsmon uses 5 seconds.
+If this is flooding your network with activity, you can make it higher.
+You can also make it lower to get faster notification events in some cases.

+### Option: `upsmon_pollfreqalert`

+Allows setting the POLLFREQALERT value in upsmon.conf to adjust poll frequency if any of its UPSes are on battery.
+You can use this along with POLLFREQ above to slow down polls during normal behavior, but get quicker updates when something bad happens.
+This should always be equal to or lower than the POLLFREQ value.
+By default it is also set yo 5 seconds.

 ### Option: `i_like_to_be_pwned`

 Adding this option to the add-on configuration allows to you bypass the